davidwmcneill/gitops-playground/README.md

 # Gitops-playground

 ----
-A quick start K3d setup bundled with Argocd
+A quick start K3d setup bootstrapped with Argocd

 ----

+## The challenges of local software development
+- Lead time to setup a working local environment
+- Drift of config and setup standards over time between each developers environment
+- Not representative of the final production environment

-## Why?
+## Why k3d?
 - An easy way to have Argocd up and running locally for testing new features/releases
 - Gitops for home lab projects
 - Minimal Prerequisites